 It is also the best time to inspect the insulation in your attic.
 Not only does it help with utility costs, but it also helps prevent damage from ice.

 With winter comes freezing temperatures and winter storms.
+It's, therefore, vital to properly winterize your property.
 Ensure that pipes are insulated and won’t free or burst during temperature drops.
 Outdoor spigots need to be insulated as well.

 You should also remove any debris and vegetation that could cause damage during a storm.
 Heavy snow and ice can cause unstable branches to break, leading to damaged and obstructed walkways.